October 5th - 6th, 2015

 Developing cutting-edge digital marketing strategiesFull Bio »

 Amanda Bernard has been in the multimedia marketing and advertising industry for more than a decade.
 Early in her career she was introduced to Google Analytics and the concept of data-informed marketing strategies, which inspired her to pivot to focus exclusively on digital marketing and optimization.
-As the Director of Digital Marketing at ISITE Design, Amanda works with clients helping them build, utilize, and maximize effective strategies for paid, organic, social, and content marketing in the digital world.
+As the Director of Digital Marketing at Connective DX, Amanda worked with clients helping them build, utilize, and maximize effective strategies for paid, organic, social, and content marketing in the digital world.
 She also works with clients to ensure that one continuous targeting and measurement strategy flows effectively from demand side marketing to the capture side user experience.
 Amanda has diverse digital marketing expertise that includes SEO, Paid Search, Social Media, PR, Advertising, Email, and Content Personalization – pretty much anything related to online marketing.
 When she’s not developing cutting-edge, cross-channel digital marketing strategies for brands like KinderCare, Oregon Health & Science University, and Wharton Executive Education, Amanda loves making natural beauty products that she cooks up in her kitchen.

 Revolutionizing fashion with technology at Bow & DrapeFull Bio »